 Neither audio nor video recording of the personal interview is required under Swiss legislation.
 However, written minutes are taken of the interview and signed by the persons participating in the interview at the end, after a translation back into the language of the applicant (carried out by the same interpreter who had already translated during the interview).
 Before signing the minutes, the applicant has the possibility to make further comments or corrections to the minutes.
 In general, the transcription is considered sufficiently verbatim, but the Swiss Refugee Council and other charitable organisations have positively commented on the possibility to use audio or video recording as it would provide for a means to check the content and course of the interview, as well as of the performance of the interpreter if necessary.
 Video conferencing has only very rarely been used for the interviews.
-In the test procedure in Zurich, the pilot project for a new accelerated asylum procedure, the SEM tested interpretation via Skype for Business, in order to reduce costs.
+In the test procedure in Zurich, the test project for a new accelerated asylum procedure, the SEM tested interpretation via Skype for Business, in order to reduce costs.
 Due to technical problems and lack of data protection regulation, the SEM renounced, until further notice, the use of video conferencing.

-SEM, Kompetenzprofil Dolmetschende BFM (Federal Office for Migration, competence profile for interpreters), 2011.
+80 SEM, Kompetenzprofil Dolmetschende BFM, 2011.

-For further details see: Swiss Refugee Council, L'interprétariat dans le domaine de l'asile n'est pas une question mineure (Interpreting in asylum field is not a minor issue) of 5 July 2017, available in French at: http://bit.ly/2sJTOn7.
+For further details, see Swiss Refugee Council, 'L'interprétariat dans le domaine de l'asile n'est pas une question mineure', 5 July 2017, available in French at: http://bit.ly/2sJTOn7.